Barter Exchanges and How They Work

-How Big is the Barter Economy?
+How Big Is the Barter Economy?

-The International Reciprocal Trade Association (IRTA) says it's difficult to tell, because most barter transactions don't get recorded.
+The International Reciprocal Trade Association (IRTA) says it's difficult to tell because most barter transactions don't get recorded.
 But the IRTA says barter is in the 12 to 14 billion dollar range.
 About half of this amount comes from traditional retail barter exchange companies and corporate barter.

-What is Barter?
 How Do Businesses Barter?

 Barter is simply an exchange of goods and services between individuals, including businesses.
 The important thing to remember about bartering with other businesses is that the IRS considers barter taxable.
 So you must keep a record of your barter transactions, including any expenses you have related to these transactions and the income you have from these transactions.